kangpyolee/DATA6510/Syllabus.md

 ## Course Description
 This course introduces databases and data management in five parts:
 1. __Fundamentals__, with hands-on instruction in Structured Query Language (SQL) SELECT queries needed to extract data from a relational database
-2. __Data Modeling__, including normalization and diagrammming, with an emphasis on data integrity
+2. __Data Modeling__, including normalization and diagramming, with an emphasis on data integrity
 3. __SQL Data Definition and Data Manipulation__, with hands on practice with SQL queries (and their Python equivalents, if desired) that affect data
 4. __Business Applications__, with links to business intelligence, data warehousing, and advanced SQL and NoSQL technologies
 5. __Final Project__, which gives each student the opportunity to integrate and apply their new knowledge and skills